-Newspapers have been a source of news since the 1600s, but has seen incredible decline over recent years due to the internet age, yet somehow, they have preserved and remained an essential part of the media landscape.
+Newspapers have been a source of news for the past 60 years, but has seen tremendous decline over recent years due to the internet age, yet somehow, have preserved and remained an essential part of the media landscape.
 What does the future of newspapers look like?

-They have preserved due to the their companion news sites.
+They have preserved due to the their companion news sites and stay afloat due to ad revenue.

 By essentially, giving away their content for free, the revenue was reliant on ads.
 Although print advertising is on a downward trend, the rate of decline is slowing down.